Hair Loss Treatment

 Zinc is an important mineral that serves several functions in the hair follicle.
 Perhaps most importantly, it is an inhibitor of endonucleases, which promote keratinocyte apoptosis during the catagen phase.
 Acquired zinc deficiency is seen primarily in the elderly and in patients with poor nutrition, including alcoholics.
 Moreoever, in patients with alopecia areata and low serum zinc level, zinc supplementation led to increased hair growth in two-thirds of patients.
 There is no benefit yet for supplementing zinc in hair loss patients with normal serum levels.
 Additionally, zinc toxicity can lead to negative side effects including copper and calcium deficiency.

 Supplements containing iron will increase hair growth.

 Iron deficiency is widespread, with an incidence as high as 12% in pre-menopausal women.
 The role of iron in hair loss has not yet established.
 Some studies have suggested a relationship between iron deficiency and hair loss conditions such as telogen effluvium, alopecia areata, and FPHL.
 In a study of over 5000 French women, premenopausal women with low serum ferritin reported subjectively greater hair loss than women with normal serum ferritin.
-Further study is needed to determine the efficacy of iron supplementation in treating hair loss.

 Supplements containing biotin will increase hair growth.